Adding a New Format

 preferred_extensions = ('jgl',)

-# also specifying a version is good practice so when version 2 is
+# also specify a version so when version 2 is released you can

-# released you can just make another class in the same module named
+# just make another class in the same module named JingleV2.

 version = '1'